aminebadraoui/MNFST-RAG-UI/docs/api/backend-contract.md

 ## Overview

-The RAG Chat application is a multi-tenant, role-based system that provides:
+The MNFST-RAG application is a multi-tenant, role-based system that provides:
 - Multi-tenant architecture with three-tier user roles
 - Document management and processing for RAG (Retrieval-Augmented Generation)
 - Real-time chat functionality with streaming responses